SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._DAKS_xLink_Client.md

 # SES S.A.
 DAKS xLink Client

-This is a smart-serial driver which receives messages from clients that are using xlink communication.
+This is a smart-serial connector which receives messages from clients that are using xlink communication.

 ## About